 The Career Resources LibGuide lists materials held both in the main library and in the Career Services Office.

 Networked printing stations are at a central location on each floor of the library.
 To print from a laptop, students need to download a small program from the Technology and Media services site.
 Here is a direct link to Student Printing - Print Driver Packets.

-Copicards are used at the copiers located on each floor, and also on the print stations located on the first floor and the basement.
+Copicards are used at copier on the first floor, and also at the print stations located on all floors of the library.
 Copy card vending machines are located on the first floor and basement level (patrons need to start with a $1.00 and then can add additional value to a card).
-In addition, copiers on the first floor and basement accept $1 and $5 bills and give change.
+In addition, the copier on the first floor accepts $1 and $5 bills and gives change.

 A microform reader/printer is located on the basement level of the library.
 The reader/printer is set up to scan microform images.
 Paper copies of microforms are free to print.

-The scanner, located in the basement of the library, can save to a usb drive or send the scanned document to email.
+Two scanners, located in the basement of the library, can save to a usb drive or send the scanned document to email.
 The color resolution is excellent.
-It will save in Word, PDF, or searchable PDF format, and it walks you through the process with exceptionally clear directions.
-It will also scan books easily, as it is designed to let you hang the book over the corner to avoid losing the words at the bend in the middle.
+The scanners will save in Word, PDF, or searchable PDF format, and walk you through the process with exceptionally clear directions.
+The scanners also scan books easily, as they are designed to let you hang the book over the corner to avoid losing the words at the bend in the middle.